Tornadoes and severe winds strike central US as another round of rain and snow to pummel the West and North – KION546

 Tornadoes and severe winds strike central US as another round of rain and snow to pummel the West and North

-As severe winds prompted overnight tornado reports in parts of the central US, another series of storms bringing snow, rain and harsh winds are expected to stretch from Washington state to southern California and across the Great Lakes region on Monday, pummeling areas where hundreds of thousands are still without power after a similar barrage of severe weather last week.
+As severe storms prompted overnight tornado reports in parts of the central US, a barrage of snow, rain and harsh winds are forecast across large swaths of the US as more storms sweep from Washington state to southern California and across the Great Lakes region on Monday, pummeling areas where hundreds of thousands are still without power after a similar string of severe weather last week.

-At least two tornadoes were confirmed in Oklahoma, where more than 50,000 energy customers were without power late Sunday evening, according to outage tracker PowerOutage.us.
+At least two tornadoes were confirmed in Oklahoma, where nearly 50,000 energy customers were without power early Monday, according to outage tracker PowerOutage.us.

 In anticipation of severe winds and potential hail Sunday night and into Monday, an Air Force unit at McConnell Air Force Base in Wichita, Kansas, relocated most of its aircraft to protect them from damage and ensure they can still be deployed if needed, the base announced.